Researchers are looking for couples to test a male contraceptive gel

 Breaking News Emails

-The National Institutes of Health is looking for a few good men to try out a new birth control gel for males.
+The National Institutes of Health is looking for a few good men —and a few brave women — to try out a new birth control gel for males.

 The gel, rubbed into the shoulders daily, gradually brings down sperm counts so that men cannot make a woman pregnant.
 The National Institute of Child Health and Human Development (NICHD), part of the NIH, is helping enroll about 400 couples at sites around the world to test how well the gel works to prevent pregnancy, and also check out how well people like it and whether men will use it as directed.